-This fall, we ask that all Knights pledge to Armor Up and take the health and well-being steps critical to reduce spread of COVID-19 at UCF.
+This year, we ask that all Knights pledge to Armor Up and take the health and well-being steps critical to reduce spread of COVID-19 at UCF.

 All students should wear a face covering at all times outside their rooms, practice physical distancing of 6 ft apart, wash hands frequently, and avoid congregating in large groups.